-In a portal application, an authenticated portal user is associated with either a Dynamics 365 for Customer Engagement contact or system user.
+In a portal application, an authenticated portal user is associated with either a contact or system user.
 The default portals configuration is contact-based.
 To log in, a contact must have the appropriate web authentication information configured.
 Portal users must be assigned to a web roles to gain permissions beyond unauthenticated users.
 To configure permissions for a web role, configure its webpage access and website access control rules.

 The latest portal authentication experience allows portal users to sign in with their choice of a local contact membership provider based account or an external account based on ASP.NET Identity.

-- Local authentication: Local authentication is the common forms-based authentication uses the contact records of a Dynamics 365 for Customer Engagement organization for authentication.
+- Local authentication: Local authentication is the common forms-based authentication uses the contact records of a Common Data Service environment for authentication.
 To build custom authentication experiences, developers can use the ASP.Net Identity API to create custom login pages and tools.

 - External authentication: External authentication is provided by the ASP.NET Identity API.
 In this case, account credentials and password management are handled by a third-party identity provider.
 This includes OpenID based providers such as Yahoo! and Google and OAuth 2.0 based providers such as Twitter, Facebook, and Microsoft.
 Users sign up to the portal by selecting an external identity to register with the portal.
 After it is registered, an external identity has access to the same features as a local account.